-From a brand management perspective it may be a good idea to secure your firm’s name in different top-level domain urls.
-From an SEO perspective, there is likely little difference between .com, .law, .lawyer and others.
+From a brand management perspective, it may be a good idea to secure your firm’s name in different top-level domain urls.
+From an SEO perspective, there is likely little difference between .com, .law, .lawyer, and others.
 Don’t think that just by putting your website on a .law or .lawyer domain that it will make it easier to rank.
-You still should have a great design, well thought-out site structure, excellent content and authoritative links to have the best odds to rank well.
+You still should have a great design, well thought-out site structure, excellent content, and authoritative links to have the best odds to rank well.

 Backlinks are simply when a website has a hyperlink to a page of another website.
 Backlinks are one of many quality signals that Google uses to determine what pages should rank at the top for a given keyword phrase.
-Years ago whoever had the most backlinks won.
+Years ago, whoever had the most backlinks won.
 Today, it is much more about quality than quantity, with high-authority links being a signal to search engines that there is something of value on the page that is being linked to.

 First, are you sure you have great content?
 When is the last time you looked at your analytics?
-Are people coming to your site and leaving?
+Are people coming to your site and leaving quickly?
 Are they converting into leads?
-If you truly have great content and it is reflected in how people interact with your website you’re likely not going to need as many links as you might think to rank well.
+If you truly have great content and it is reflected in how people interact with your website, you’re likely not going to need as many links as you might think to rank well.

-Your NAP is the official Name, Address and Phone Number of your business.
+Your NAP is the official Name, Address, and Phone Number of your business.
 Different business data aggregators such as Infogroup capture and share this information with other companies.
 When determining how you rank in local results, Google scans the web for mentions of your business name, address, phone number, website URL, and several other data points.
 It then compares that information to other data sources, including the major data providers and possibly even post office records, state business filings, and telephone records.
-The cleaner and more consistent you make it for Google to determine the right information, easier it is to rank in your local area.
+The cleaner and more consistent you make it for Google to determine the right information, the easier it is to rank in your local area.

-A citation is merely a mention of your business’ NAP (Name, Address and Phone Number) on another website.
+A citation is merely a mention of your business’ NAP (Name, Address, and Phone Number) on another website.
 Citations can appear on any site.
-Law firms may have citations on relevant sites such as Avvo, Facebook, Yelp and Bing.
-The more high quality citations your website has the higher the likelihood of being able to get visibility in, and traffic from, Google’s map results, also known as the local pack.
+Law firms may have citations on relevant sites such as Avvo, Facebook, Yelp, and Bing.
+The more high-quality citations your website has, the higher the likelihood of being able to get visibility in, and traffic from, Google’s map results, also known as the local pack.

 Likewise, if your site contains large portions of content that also appears on other websites, it could certainly affect your site’s ability to rank.
 Especially if your site is not recognized as the canonical version of the content, you could be missing out on significant search traffic if users are sent to another version of the content on a different site.
 Make sure the content on each of your pages is unique and valuable to your audience.